Nellie Stewart: Later career

 In 1904 and 1905, Pretty Peggy and Camille were added to the repertoire.
 A visit to America followed and Sweet Nell proved a great success in San Francisco, California.
 It was intended to work over to New York, but the 1906 San Francisco earthquake compelled the company to abandon the tour, all the scenery for the repertoire season having been destroyed.
-Miss Stewart returned to Australia, but it was not until 1909 that she had another success in Sweet Kitty Bellairs, which was alternated with Zaza, Rosalind in As You Like It, and Sweet Nell, over a long season.
+Miss Stewart returned to Australia, but it was not until 1909 that she had another success in a revival of Sweet Kitty Bellairs, which was alternated with Zaza, Rosalind in As You Like It, and Sweet Nell, over a long season.
 In March 1910 she essayed a part in pure comedy, Maggie Wylie in What Every Woman Knows, in which the actress's own charm successfully grappled with the problem of playing the part of a woman supposed to have none.
 This was succeeded by Princess Mary in the costume play, When Knighthood was in Flower, and a successful performance of the title role in Trilby.
 She also made her sole film in 1911, reprising her stage success as the title character in Sweet Nell of Old Drury for director Raymond Longford.

 A lean period followed and the effect of World War I on the theatres led to Stewart losing practically all her savings.
 She toured New Zealand in 1915, receiving warm critical reviews.
 In January 1916 she was deeply depressed by grief over the death of George Musgrove, until she was persuaded by Hugh Donald McIntosh to take up work again in a condensed version of Sweet Nell at the Tivoli Theatre.
 He also employed her to help in the production of the London hits Chu Chin Chow and The Lilac Domino.
 Later on she did similar work for J. C. Williamson Limited.